Human rights in France: Intersex rights

 Intersex people in France face significant gaps in protection from non-consensual medical interventions and protection from discrimination.
 In response to pressure from intersex activists and recommendations by United Nations Treaty Bodies, the Senate published an inquiry into the treatment of intersex people in February 2017.
 It calls for significant changes to some medical practices, and also reparations for individuals subjected to coercive medical treatment.
 An individual, Gaëtan Schmitt, has taken legal action to obtain civil status as "neutral sex" ("sexe neutre") but, in May 2017, this was rejected by the Court of Cassation.

 Human trafficking

 There has been a growing awareness of human trafficking as a human rights issue in Europe (see main article: trafficking in human beings).
 The end of communism and collapse of the Soviet Union and Yugoslavia has contributed to an increase in human trafficking, with the majority of victims being women forced into prostitution.
 France is a transit and destination country for persons, primarily women, trafficked mainly from Central and Eastern Europe and from Africa for the purpose of labour exploitation and sexual exploitation.
 The Government of France fully complies with the minimum standards for the elimination of trafficking.
 The French government was called on to make sure that implementation of the 2003 Domestic Security Law did not result in re-victimizing trafficking victims by improving the screening of foreign prostitutes so that trafficking victims are properly identified and protected from their traffickers.

+Tayeb Benabderrahmane case (2020-)

+France traditionally claims to act as the protector of its nationals abroad.
+This mission, framed by the 1963 Vienna Convention on Consular Relations, involves providing assistance in cases of arrest, conviction, or violations of fundamental rights.

+Several parliamentary reports and NGOs, however, have noted gaps between this principle and actual practice, particularly in politically sensitive situations.
+A prominent case is that of Franco-Algerian citizen Tayeb Benabderrahmane, who was arrested in Doha in January 2020.
+He claims to have been arbitrarily detained for 307 days without effective consular assistance or access to an independent lawyer.
+Released in October 2020 on condition that he sign a confidentiality protocol with Nasser Al-Khelaïfi, he filed a complaint in France in 2022 for kidnapping and torture.

+On 31 May 2023, he was sentenced in absentia to death for espionage by a Qatari criminal court.
+The French Ministry for Europe and Foreign Affairs was informed of this judgment in the summer of 2023 but did not communicate it to Benabderrahmane, who only became aware of it in November 2023.
+The lack of any public reaction highlighted a possible failure of diplomatic protection.